 You might already think that it's hard enough getting your left and right hands coordinated well enough to play together and then add singing on top of that?
 How is that possible?
 This fun workshop is an introduction to singing and playing (also applicable to accompanying a singer/instrumentalist) and Christy-Lyn will teach you how to play from lead sheets and what the chord symbols mean.
 Find out why we sometimes call them numbers!
 You'll get solid examples of choosing simple accompaniment patterns and learning how to coordinate them with singing or another instrument.
 Christy-Lyn will ground you in what you do with the right hand do when you’re not playing the melody too.

 An "after hours" activity.
 Open to all.
 It's an open-mike.
 Sign-up to perform prior to this event or just show up and see who's on.
-See our Concerts/Events page for tips on how Zoom audio settings.
+A relaxed coffeehouse-type atmosphere where you can support your fellow attendees.
 Listeners & supporters are welcome too!